Burakkylmz/Encoder-Only-Transformer/DECISIONS.md

 # Decisions

-Bu dosya, proje boyunca alınan temel teknik ve mimari kararları özetler.
+This file summarizes the key technical and architectural decisions made throughout the project.

 ---

 ## 1) Project Positioning

-**Decision:** Repository, full BERT reproduction olarak değil, **Encoder-only Transformer educational foundation** olarak konumlandırılacaktır.
+**Decision:** The repository will be positioned not as a full BERT reproduction, but as an **Encoder-only Transformer educational foundation**.

 **Reasoning:**

-- Proje eğitim odaklıdır.
+* The project is education-focused.
-- Öğrencilerin mimariyi anlaması, feature parity'den daha önemlidir.
+* Understanding the architecture is more important than feature parity.
-- “BERT'in yapabildiği her şeyi yapar” söylemi bu aşamada teknik olarak erken olurdu.
+* Claiming “it does everything BERT does” would be technically premature at this stage.

 **Alternatives considered:**

-- Full BERT clone
+* Full BERT clone
-- Production-ready NLP library
+* Production-ready NLP library

 **Consequence:**

-- Scope kontrollü kalır.
+* Scope remains controlled.
-- Repo daha dürüst ve öğretici olur.
+* The repository becomes more honest and educational.
-- Geliştirme odağı mimari görünürlüğünde kalır.
+* Development focus stays on architectural visibility.

 **Status:** Confirmed

 ---

 ## 2) Start with Encoder-only Architecture

-**Decision:** İlk mimari olarak decoder-only yerine **encoder-only** yapı seçildi.
+**Decision:** As the initial architecture, **encoder-only** is chosen instead of decoder-only.

 **Reasoning:**

-- Encoder-only yapı öğrenme açısından daha temiz bir başlangıç sağlar.
+* Encoder-only provides a cleaner starting point for learning.
-- Classification ve sentence-level understanding task'leri için uygundur.
+* It is suitable for classification and sentence-level understanding tasks.
-- Generation, sampling ve KV cache gibi ek karmaşıklıklar erken aşamada scope'u büyütürdü.
+* Additional complexities such as generation, sampling, and KV cache would expand the scope too early.

 **Alternatives considered:**

-- Decoder-only architecture
+* Decoder-only architecture
-- Encoder-decoder architecture
+* Encoder-decoder architecture

 **Consequence:**

-- Mimari öğretimi daha sade hale gelir.
+* Architectural teaching becomes simpler.
-- İlk downstream task olarak sequence classification seçimi doğal hale gelir.
+* Choosing sequence classification as the first downstream task becomes natural.

 **Status:** Confirmed

 ---

 ## 3) Build from Scratch with PyTorch

-**Decision:** Core architecture, hazır high-level model sınıfları yerine **custom PyTorch modules** ile from scratch yazılacaktır.
+**Decision:** The core architecture will be written from scratch using **custom PyTorch modules**, instead of ready-made high-level model classes.

 **Reasoning:**

-- Amaç black-box kullanımı değil, mimari görünürlüğüdür.
+* The goal is not black-box usage, but architectural visibility.
-- Her bileşenin test edilip açıklanabilmesi istenmektedir.
+* Each component should be testable and explainable.
-- Öğrenci katkısı için modüllerin okunabilir olması önemlidir.
+* Readability is important for student contributions.

 **Alternatives considered:**

-- Hugging Face Transformers tabanlı wrapper yaklaşımı
+* Hugging Face Transformers-based wrapper approach
-- Notebook-first prototyping
+* Notebook-first prototyping

 **Consequence:**

-- Öğrenme değeri artar.
+* Learning value increases.
-- Kod miktarı artar ancak mimari şeffaflık kazanılır.
+* Code volume increases, but architectural transparency is gained.

 **Status:** Confirmed

 ---

 ## 4) Use uv + pyproject.toml + YAML

-**Decision:** Environment management için `uv`, proje yapılandırması için `pyproject.toml`, model/training ayarları için YAML kullanılacaktır.
+**Decision:** Use `uv` for environment management, `pyproject.toml` for project configuration, and YAML for model/training settings.

 **Reasoning:**

-- Modern Python proje yönetimi için temiz bir kurulum sağlar.
+* Provides a clean setup for modern Python project management.
-- Proje metadata ile deneysel config değerlerini ayırmak daha doğrudur.
+* Separating project metadata from experimental config values is more appropriate.
-- Öğrenciler için reproducible setup daha kolay hale gelir.
+* Makes reproducible setup easier for students.

 **Alternatives considered:**

-- `venv` + `requirements.txt`
+* `venv` + `requirements.txt`
-- Tek dosyada tüm config değerlerini tutmak
+* Keeping all config values in a single file

 **Consequence:**

-- Kurulum ve geliştirme akışı daha düzenli olur.
+* Setup and development workflow become more organized.
-- Config sistemi daha maintainable hale gelir.
+* Config system becomes more maintainable.

 **Status:** Confirmed

 ---

 ## 5) Modular OOP Design with Explicit Validation

-**Decision:** Kod, OOP tabanlı ve sorumlulukları ayrılmış modüller halinde yazılacaktır; input / shape validation açık şekilde yapılacaktır.
+**Decision:** Code will be written using OOP with separated responsibilities, and input/shape validation will be explicit.

 **Reasoning:**

-- Repo öğrenci katkısına açık olacak.
+* The repository is open to student contributions.
-- SRP, test edilebilirlik ve maintainability hedeflenmektedir.
+* SRP, testability, and maintainability are targeted.
-- Transformer implementasyonlarında hataların büyük kısmı shape seviyesinde olur.
+* Most errors in Transformer implementations occur at the shape level.

 **Alternatives considered:**

-- Tek dosyada hızlı prototip
+* Single-file rapid prototype
-- Validation'sız sade forward akışı
+* Simplified forward flow without validation

 **Consequence:**

-- Kod biraz daha verbose olur.
+* Code becomes slightly more verbose.
-- Ancak bakım, anlatım ve debugging ciddi biçimde kolaylaşır.
+* However, maintenance, explanation, and debugging become significantly easier.

 **Status:** Confirmed

 ---

 ## 6) Pooling as Strategy

-**Decision:** Pooling mantığı `BasePooling` contract'ı üzerinden ayrı stratejiler halinde modellenmiştir.
+**Decision:** Pooling logic is modeled as separate strategies through a `BasePooling` contract.

 **Reasoning:**

-- Mean / first-token / max gibi yaklaşımlar downstream task açısından karşılaştırılabilir olmalıdır.
+* Approaches like mean / first-token / max should be comparable for downstream tasks.
-- Classification head, pooling mantığını içine gömmemelidir.
+* Classification head should not embed pooling logic internally.

 **Alternatives considered:**

-- Head içine sabit pooling gömmek
+* Embedding pooling directly into the head
-- Sadece mean pooling kullanmak
+* Using only mean pooling

 **Consequence:**

-- Strategy Pattern benzeri genişleyebilir yapı kazanıldı.
+* A Strategy Pattern-like extensible structure is achieved.
-- Öğrenciler pooling davranışlarını daha rahat karşılaştırabilir.
+* Students can more easily compare pooling behaviors.

 **Status:** Confirmed

 ---

 ## 7) Separate Trainer and Metrics

-**Decision:** Training logic ile metric computation logic ayrı modüllerde tutulacaktır.
+**Decision:** Training logic and metric computation logic will be kept in separate modules.

 **Reasoning:**

-- Trainer yalnızca training/evaluation akışını yönetmelidir.
+* Trainer should only manage training/evaluation flow.
-- Accuracy ve gelecekteki metrikler bağımsız katmanda genişletilebilmelidir.
+* Accuracy and future metrics should be extendable independently.

 **Alternatives considered:**

-- Accuracy hesaplarını trainer içinde gömmek
+* Embedding accuracy computation inside the trainer

 **Consequence:**

-- `trainer.py` daha temiz kaldı.
+* `trainer.py` remains cleaner.
-- `metrics.py` future extension için hazırlandı.
+* `metrics.py` is prepared for future extension.

 **Status:** Confirmed

 ---

 ## 8) Full Model Builds Attention Mask Internally

-**Decision:** Full model, dışarıdan `padding_mask` alacak; attention seviyesinde kullanılacak 4D mask'i kendi içinde oluşturacaktır.
+**Decision:** The full model will accept a `padding_mask` externally and internally construct the 4D attention mask used at the attention level.

 **Reasoning:**

-- Kullanıcı API'sini sadeleştirir.
+* Simplifies the user API.
-- Padding semantics ile attention implementation detayını ayırır.
+* Separates padding semantics from attention implementation details.

 **Alternatives considered:**

-- Kullanıcının doğrudan 4D attention mask vermesi
+* Requiring users to directly provide a 4D attention mask

 **Consequence:**

-- Model kullanımı daha ergonomik hale gelir.
+* Model usage becomes more ergonomic.
-- İç mask dönüşümleri merkezi hale gelir.
+* Mask transformations are centralized internally.

 **Status:** Confirmed

 ---

 ## 9) Refactor to Subpackages Before Data/Training Expansion

-**Decision:** Core architecture tamamlandıktan sonra, training/data katmanı büyümeden önce subpackage refactor yapılacaktır.
+**Decision:** After completing the core architecture, a subpackage refactor will be performed before expanding the training/data layer.

 **Reasoning:**

-- Flat structure ilk aşamada öğretici olsa da ölçeklenebilir son yapı değildir.
+* Flat structure is educational at first but not scalable.
-- `training/`, `layers/`, `models/`, `blocks/`, `factories/` ayrımı büyümeyi kolaylaştırır.
+* Separation into `training/`, `layers/`, `models/`, `blocks/`, `factories/` supports growth.

 **Alternatives considered:**

-- Flat structure ile devam etmek
+* Continuing with a flat structure
-- Daha en başta erken refactor yapmak
+* Performing refactor too early

 **Consequence:**

-- Refactor kontrollü zamanda yapıldı.
+* Refactor was done at a controlled time.
-- Sonraki feature'lar daha temiz klasör yapısına eklenecek.
+* Future features will be added to a cleaner folder structure.

 **Status:** Confirmed

 ---

 ## 10) Student Contributions Should Extend, Not Destabilize, the Core

-**Decision:** Öğrenci katkıları, mümkün olduğunca core architecture'ı bozmak yerine data, experiment, evaluation ve docs alanlarında yönlendirilecektir.
+**Decision:** Student contributions should primarily extend data, experiment, evaluation, and docs areas instead of modifying the core architecture.

 **Reasoning:**

-- Çekirdek mimari şu an oturmuş durumda.
+* The core architecture is now stable.
-- Aynı core dosyalara aynı anda çok kişi dokunursa repo dağılabilir.
+* Multiple people editing the same core files simultaneously may destabilize the repository.
-- Eğitim açısından önce sistemi anlamaları, sonra kontrollü alanlarda genişletmeleri daha doğru.
+* Educationally, understanding first and then extending in controlled areas is more effective.

 **Alternatives considered:**

-- Core model dosyalarını doğrudan öğrencilere bölmek
+* Directly splitting core model files among students

 **Consequence:**

-- Merge conflict ve mimari bozulma riski azalır.
+* Risk of merge conflicts and architectural degradation is reduced.
-- Öğrenci katkıları daha yönetilebilir hale gelir.
+* Student contributions become more manageable.

 **Status:** Confirmed